bPratyush/CS-F364-Design-and-Analysis-of-Algorithms-Assignments/README.md

 - ```Kalash Bhattad (2022A7PS0065H)```: Kalash was deeply involved in the extensive implementation of the Exact algorithm, meticulously resolving bugs and ensuring its correctness.
 He also carefully prepared the AS-733 dataset and contributed meaningfully to the preparation of the final report.

 - ```RVS Aashrey Kumar (2022A7PS0160H)```: Aashrey has conducted comprehensive implementation of the CoreExact Algorithm as mentioned in the paper.
 He has also worked on curating relevant datasets (AS-733, NetScience and CA-HepTh), collecting results and benchmarking with the paper's results.
-He has also assisted in the preparation of the README file.

 - ```Venkata Saketh Dakuri (2022A7PS0056H)```: Saketh played a key role in designing and preparing the website for presenting the source code and results.
 He also significantly contributed to refining and optimizing both algorithms, ensuring improved efficiency and clarity.